corbtastik/todos-api/README.md

 ### Spring Cloud Ready

-Like every Microservice in Todo-EcoSystem the Todo(s) API plugs into the Spring Cloud stack several ways.
+Like every Microservice in Todos-EcoSystem the Todo(s) API plugs into the Spring Cloud stack several ways.

 #### 1) Spring Cloud Config Client : Pull config from Config Server